 The coronary arteries supply blood flow to the heart, and when functioning normally, they ensure adequate oxygenation of the myocardium at all levels of cardiac activity.
 Constriction and dilation of the coronary arteries, governed primarily by local regulatory mechanisms,regulate the amount of blood flow to the myocardium in a manner that matches the amount of oxygen delivered to the myocardium with the myocardial demand for oxygen.

 When CAD restricts blood flow to the myocardium (ischemia) there is an imbalance between oxygen supply and oxygen demand.
 When the oxygen supply is insufficient to meet the oxygen demand (reduced oxygen supply/demand ratio), the myocardium becomes hypoxic.
-This is often associated with chest pain (angina) and other clinical symptoms.
+This is often associated with chest pain or discomfort (angina) and other clinical symptoms.
 Severe ischemia can lead to anoxia and infarction of the tissue.
-Furthermore, acute or chronic ischemia caused by CAD can impair cardiac mechanical and electrical activities leading to heart failure and arrhythmias.
+Acute or chronic ischemia caused by CAD can impair cardiac mechanical and electrical activities, leading to heart failure and arrhythmias.

-About 13 million Americans (~7% of population) have coronary artery disease.
-About half of all deaths related to cardiovascular disease result from coronary artery disease.
+Approximately 18 million Americans have coronary artery disease.
+About 42% of all deaths related to cardiovascular disease result from coronary artery disease.
 Coronary artery disease is the leading cause of death among American men and women, and represents about 20% of all deaths.